EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 • Amazon sellers who dispatch from an EU-based warehouse

-The key test is not where the retailer is registered — it is where the goods are physically dispatched from.
-A retailer registered in Ireland that ships from a US warehouse would still attract the duty.
+The key test is not where the retailer is registered, it is where the goods are physically dispatched from.
+A retailer registered in Ireland that ships from a US warehouse still attracts the duty.
 Always check the dispatch location, not the company address or website domain.

-USA → Ireland €3 per item customs duty applies
+USA → Ireland €3 per product type customs duty applies

-Great Britain → Ireland €3 per item customs duty applies
+Great Britain → Ireland €3 per product type customs duty applies

-South Korea → Ireland €3 per item customs duty applies
+China → Ireland €3 per product type customs duty applies

 The New Rules Explained

-How the new €3 per item customs duty works in Ireland
+How the €3 per item customs duty works in Ireland

-Irish Revenue has confirmed that the €3 customs duty is included in the total used to calculate VAT.2 This means VAT is charged on the combined value of the goods plus the duty — not on the goods alone.
-For supplements, the applicable Irish VAT rate is 13.5%.
+Irish Revenue confirms the €3 customs duty is included in the total used to calculate VAT.2 VAT is charged on the goods value plus the duty, not on the goods alone.
+For supplements the Irish VAT rate is 13.5%.

 Understanding the Rules

-What counts as a distinct item for customs duty purposes?
+What counts as a distinct item for customs duty?

-• Identical products: Two or more identical products in a parcel = one distinct item = €3 duty total.
+• Identical products: two or more identical units in a parcel count as one item, so one €3 charge.

 Real-World Scenarios